-He graduated from the United States Military Academy at West Point, commissioned a third lieutenant and quickly rose through the ranks of the U.S. Army.
+Ethan Allen Hitchcock graduated from the United States Military Academy at West Point, commissioned a third lieutenant and then quickly rose through the ranks of the U.S. Army.
 He served in the Seminole War in Florida and as the right-hand man of Gen. Winfield Scott during the Mexican-American War.

 Hitchcock was a devoted scholar, an admirer of the philosopher Spinoza and a collector of books on alchemy and flute music.

-In 1845, Hitchcock was serving in the 3rd Infantry Regiment.
+In 1845, Hitchcock served in the 3rd Infantry Regiment, but not happily.
 He viewed the impending conflict with Mexico with dread and despair.
 “For ten years we have been encroaching on Mexico and insulting her,” he wrote.
 “Her people I consider a simple, well disposed, pastoral race, no way inclined to savage usages.”

 On June 30, 1845, Col. Ethan Allen Hitchcock was stationed at Fort Jessup in Louisiana.
 He had just learned of orders to move the army to the west bank of the Rio Grande.
 Hitchcock believed Texas had no right to claim the territory they were ordered to defend.
 He wrote in his diary:

-With thanks to History Is A Weapon.
-This story was updated from the 2014 version.
+With thanks to the History Is A Weapon blog.